Brand development that increases sales velocity, guaranteed.

 Brand Voice vs. Brand Tone

-With branding, it’s essential to understand the difference between a brand’s voice and a brand’s tone.
-Brand voice refers to your brand’s overall personality, and character conveyed through your communications and marketing materials.
+In branding, it’s essential to understand the difference between a brand’s voice and its tone.
+Brand voice refers to your brand’s overall personality and character conveyed through your communications and marketing materials.
 It is what you want your brand to be known for and how your target audience perceives you.

-Brand tone refers to the specific emotions, moods, and attitudes conveyed in your messages, and it can change based on the context and situation.
+Brand tone refers to the specific emotions, moods, and attitudes conveyed in your messages, and it can vary by context and situation.

 Simply put, a brand voice is what we say, whereas a brand tone is how we say it.
 For example, a brand can have a voice of sustainability but communicate it with deep concern or anger.